allo-media/text2num/README.md

 uv add text2num
 ```

-## Quickstart
+## Quickstart by example

-No every supported language is covered in these examples, here, but it gives you an idea.
+Not every supported language is covered in these examples, but it gives you an idea.

 ### Parse and convert